semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 ## Advanced Usage

-If a third party project, such as Bundler, changes the location where they store dependencies or your project the dependence location is different the default specified in [Basic Usage](#basic-usage), you might need to specify the key's path manually instead of using a caching shortcut.
+If a third party project, such as Bundler, changes the location where they store dependencies or your project, then dependency location is different than the default specified in [Basic Usage](#basic-usage); you might need to specify the key's path manually instead of using a caching shortcut.

 ### cache store key path